jochenseeber/mixml/README.md

 # mixml

 Mixml is a small tool to greatly simplify the tedious task of changing multiple multiple XML files at once.
-Its main purpose is to spare me from using XSLT.
+Its main purpose is to spare me from having to use XSLT ever again.
 You can use mixml to change XML files in the following ways:

   * Pretty print
   * Remove nodes
+  * Add nodes
+  * Replace nodes
   * Rename nodes
-  * Replace nodes
   * Change node values

 For example, the following command will remove all attributes named `id` from the supplied XML files: